-Policy 3-26: Council shall, on Schedule 'A', the Future Land Use Map, designate as "Hamlet" lands that provide a higher density of development, services, and/or community facilities but are not serviced by central sewer.
+Policy 4-30: Council shall, on Schedule 'A', the Future Land Use Map, designate as "Hamlet" lands that provide a higher density of development, services, and/or community facilities but are not serviced by central sewer.

-Policy 3-27: Council shall, on the maps of the Land Use By-law, permit the following Hamlet Zones in the Hamlet Designation:
+Policy 4-31: Council shall, on the maps of the Land Use By-law, permit the following Hamlet Zones in the Hamlet Designation:

-- (a) Hamlet Residential Zone. - (b) Hamlet Core Zone.
+- (a) Hamlet Residential Zone, and - (b) Hamlet Core Zone.

-Policy 3-28: Council shall, on the maps of the Land Use By-law, permit the Conservation Zone, established in Section 3.5 of this Plan, within the Hamlet Designation.
+Policy 4-32: Council shall, on the maps of the Land Use By-law, permit the Conservation Zone, established in Section 4.5 of this Plan, within the Hamlet Designation.

-Policy 3-29: Council shall, on the maps of the Land Use By-law, permit the following General Zones, established in Section 3.7 of this Plan, within the Hamlet Designation:
+Policy 4-33: Council shall, on the maps of the Land Use By-law, permit the following General Zones, established in Section 4.7 of this Plan, within the Hamlet Designation:

-- (a) Parks and Open Space Zone.
+- (a) Parks and Open Space Zone,

-- (b) Institutional Zone.
+- (b) Institutional Zone, and

 - (c) Fishing Zone.

-Policy 3-30: Council shall, on the maps of the Land Use By-law, permit the Source Water Protection Zone, established in Section 3.6 of this Plan, within the Rural Designation.
+Policy 4-34: Council shall, on the maps of the Land Use By-law, permit the Source Water Protection Zone, established in Section 4.6 of this Plan, within the Hamlet Designation.

-3.3.2 Hamlet Residential Zone
+4.3.2 Hamlet Residential Zone

 A common feature among Richmond County's hamlets is a concentration of residential development.
 Typically, this takes the form of lower-density residential development, such as detached homes.
-However, hamlets are often located next to tourism destinations, popular outdoor recreation opportunities (like beaches), or commercial and resource-based industries such as fishing.
+However, hamlets are often located next to tourism destinations, popular outdoor recreation opportunities (like beaches), or commercial and resource-based industries, such as fishing.
 As a result, there is also the potential need for other approaches to housing.
 The Hamlet Residential Zone will recognize existing residential areas within the hamlets, as well as areas where new housing should be developed.

-Policy 3-31: Council shall, through the Land Use By-law, establish the Hamlet Residential Zone.
-This land use zone is intended to identify residentially-focused areas within the hamlets.
+Policy 4-35: Council shall, through the Land Use By-law, establish the Hamlet Residential Zone.
+This land use zone is intended to identify residentially focused areas within the hamlets.

-Policy 3-32: The Hamlet Residential Zone shall permit low- and medium-density residential uses, as well as complementary community facilities, such as schools and places of worship.
-Residential uses with four to six dwellings shall be permitted by site plan approval.
+Policy 4-36: The Hamlet Residential Zone shall permit low- and mediumdensity residential uses, as well as complementary community facilities, such as schools and places of worship.